 - Tip the dough out onto a work surface and dust with a little flour.

 - Knead the dough for a minute or so to bring it together.

 - Divide the dough into about 5 equal-sized pieces and flatten with your hand.

 - Dust a rolling pin with flour, then roll the pieces of dough out into side-plate-sized rounds.

 - Stack them between small sheets of greaseproof paper next to the hob ready to cook.

 - Put a frying pan or griddle pan over high heat to get nice and hot.
 There is no need to oil the pan.

 - Once it’s really hot, cook each flatbread for a couple of minutes per side, until slightly puffy and lightly charred.

-- Serve as they are as a side or with a dip such as home-made pesto or gaucamole.
+- Serve as they are as a side dish or with a dip such as home-made pesto or guacamole.